VRRP Tab

 This tab summarizes the configuration and state for appliances deployed with Virtual Router Redundancy Protocol (VRRP).

 VRRP specifies an election protocol that dynamically assigns responsibility for a virtual router to one of the VRRP routers on a LAN.
-The VRRP router controlling the IP address(es) associated with a virtual router is called the Master and forwards packets sent to these IP addresses.
+The VRRP router controlling the IP addresses associated with a virtual router is called the Master and forwards packets sent to these IP addresses.
 The election process provides dynamic failover in the forwarding responsibility should the Master become unavailable.
 This allows end hosts to use any virtual router IP addresses on the LAN as the default first-hop router.
-The advantage gained from using VRRP is a higher availability default path without configuring dynamic routing protocols such as BGP or OSPF.
+The advantage gained from using VRRP is a higher availability default path without the need to configure dynamic routing protocols such as BGP or OSPF.

 VRRP Configuration Considerations